 The VAD will take blood from your ventricle (main pumping chamber of the heart) through the tube that leads to the pump.
 Then the device will pump the blood back out to one of your arteries and through your body.

 Surgery usually lasts 4 to 6 hours.

-You may need a VAD if you have severe congestive heart failure that cannot be controlled with medicine, a special pacemaker, or other treatments.
-You may be on a waiting list for a heart transplant.
-Some patients who get a VAD are very ill and may already be on a heart-lung bypass machine.
+You may need a VAD if you have severe heart failure that cannot be controlled with medicine, pacing devices, or other treatments.
+You may get this device while you are on a waiting list for a heart transplant.
+Some people who get a VAD are very ill and may already be on a heart-lung support machine.

-Not every patient with severe heart failure is a good candidate for this procedure.
+Not everyone with severe heart failure is a good candidate for this procedure.